mesonbuild/meson/docs/markdown/Using-wraptool.md

     $ meson wrap search jpeg
     libjpeg

+If a package is not found in the list of wraps, the `search` command will look in all the wrap dependencies:

+    $ meson wrap search glib-2.0
+    Dependency glib-2.0 found in wrap glib

 To determine which versions of libjpeg are available to install, issue the `info` command: